-Tesla may not need to raise capital soon: analysts
+Tesla third-quarter profit quiets critics, shares surge

 Tesla reported profit of $311.5 million, or $1.75 per share, for the third quarter ended Sept.
 30, compared with a loss of $619.4 million, or $3.70 per share, a year earlier.

-Musk’s penchant for courting controversy with his erratic tweets put intense pressure on Tesla to convince Wall Street that the company could produce Model 3 cars in a cost-efficient manner and can indeed turn a profit.
+Musk’s penchant for courting controversy with his erratic tweets had put intense pressure on Tesla to convince Wall Street that the company could produce Model 3 cars in a cost-efficient manner and turn a profit.

+Some analysts, however, believe Musk may be driving profits by selling only high-end, high-margin Model 3s and those profits may not be sustainable.

+“We believe Tesla is exhausting its high-end backlog to fuel near-term profitability and we have concerns around demand in 1H19,” UBS analyst Rajvindra Gill wrote.

 “We believe the TSLA narrative is starting to change as the company transitions to becoming sustainably profitable,” Baird Research analyst Ben Kallo said.